 - 4. Enable any of the following authentication options, as pertinent to your environment: - If using LDAP authentication and workstation profiles, click "On" in the Map Workstation Name Across All Domain Labels frame to enable the Web Filter to search other domain labels if it can't find the workstation's NetBIOS name under a specified domain label, based on the user's full Distinguished Name. - In the M86 Authenticator frame, be sure the M86 Authenticator is "On"-unless the Novell eDirectory Agent option will be used instead.
-When enabling the M86 Authenticator option, and then downloading the M86 Authenticator Deployment Kit and installing it on a network share accessible by the domain controller or a Novell eDirectory server, the M86 Authenticator automatically authenticates the end user when he/she logs into his/her workstation.
+Enabling the M86 Authenticator option, and then downloading, installing, and configuring the M86 Authenticator Deployment Kit on a Windows machine results in the deployment of a platform-specific package that can be installed on a network share accessible by an Active Directory domain controller, a Novell eDirectory server, or on a Windows or Macintosh workstation joined to a domain via Active Directory or OpenDirectory.
+When installed on a workstation, the M86 Authenticator automatically authenticates the end user when the user logs into the workstation.
 If installing the deployment kit in a Macintosh environment, an Open Directory server should be used.
 The end user will be automatically authenticated when logging into the workstation. - If you have a Novell eDirectory server and the M86 Authenticator will not be used, turning "On" Novell eDirectory Agent will enable end user logon and logoff events to be logged.
 To use this option, the LDAP domain must be set up and activated in the Policy tree.